jpdong/AISaaS/README.md

 ## Contributing

-We welcome contributions to Open Launch!
+We welcome contributions to AI SaaS!
 Here's how you can help:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)